 How many times have we needed a sunburn cream?
 The sun is treacherous and can play a trick on us when we expose ourselves to it.
-We mustn’t forget sun protection, we know that.
-But what if we haven’t reapplied it enough and we get sunburnt?
+We must not forget sun protection, we know that.
+But what if we haven’t reapplied it enough and we get sunburned?
 We explain what a good sunburn cream should be like.

 Sunburn symptoms

 Sunburn can manifest itself with reddening of the skin, a burning sensation, inflammation and, in severe cases, the appearance of blisters.
-They can also cause pain and peeling in the days following prolonged exposure to the sun.
-The intensity of the symptoms varies according to the type of skin and the length of time of unprotected exposure.
+In addition, they may cause pain and peeling in the days following prolonged exposure to the sun.
+The intensity of symptoms varies according to skin type and time of unprotected exposure.

 Causes of sunburn and the effect of ultraviolet light

-The sun is treacherous and can play a trick on us when exposed without adequate protection.
+The sun is treacherous and can play a trick on us when we expose ourselves to it without adequate protection.
 Ultraviolet (UV) radiation is the main cause of sunburn.
 There are two types of UV rays:

-• UVA: These penetrate deep into the layers of the skin and contribute to premature ageing.
+- UVA: They penetrate into the deep layers of the skin and contribute to premature aging.

-• UVB: These are mainly responsible for sunburn and direct damage to cellular DNA.
+- UVB: Mainly responsible for sunburn and direct damage to cellular DNA.

-• Not using sunscreen or not reapplying it frequently.
+- Do not use sunscreen or do not reapply it frequently.

 It is important to take precautions to avoid skin damage and its long-term consequences.